TuhinAl/personal-notes/LFCS/essential-commands.md

 `$ ls -l | sort -k 5 -n | head -n 5 | tail -n 3` # List files and directories and sort the output by the fifth column numerically and display the first five lines and the last three lines
 `$ ls -l | sort -k 5 -n | head -n 5 | tail -n 3 | wc -l` # List files and directories and sort the output by the fifth column numerically and display the first five lines and the last three lines and count the number of lines
 `$ ls -l | sort -k 5 -n

+**18. List, Set and Change Standard File Permission:**
+* Only the Owner of a file or directory can change permission
+* Root user can change permission of any file or directory
+* To change the group of a fileor directory we can use the `chgrp` command
+* To change the owner of a file or directory we can use the `chown` command